Aleem Dar: Personal life

 Aleem Dar was born on June 6, 1968, in Jhang, Pakistan.
-He is married to Noshaba and has three children, two sons Hassan and Ali, and late daughter Jaweria, who died due to epilepsy.
+He is married to Noshaba.
+They have three children, sons Hassan and Ali, and a daughter, Jaweria, who died due to epilepsy.

 Career

 Umpiring

 Aleem is best known as an international cricket umpire.
 He made his international umpiring debut in an ODI between Pakistan and Sri Lanka at Gujranwala on 16 February 2000.
-In 2002 he became a member of ICC's International Panel of umpires.
-He was chosen to umpire at the ICC Cricket World Cup.
+In 2002, he became a member of International Panel of ICC Umpires.
+He was chosen to umpire at the 2003 Cricket World Cup.

 In April 2004, he became the first Pakistani to be part of the Elite Panel of ICC Umpires.
 He was nominated for the ICC Umpire of the year Award in 2005 and 2006, beaten on both occasions by the Australian Simon Taufel.
-On 17 October 2007 Aleem umpired in his 100th ODI (between India and Australia at Mumbai), making him the tenth umpire in the history of cricket to reach that landmark.
+On 17 October 2007, Aleem umpired in his 100th ODI, between India and Australia at Mumbai, making him the tenth umpire in the history of cricket to reach that landmark.
 He reached the landmark in a record time, taking just seven years, and became the first Pakistani to officiate in a century of One Day Internationals.